GrapesJS/grapesjs/docs/api/css_composer.md

 ## CssComposer

-This module contains and manage CSS rules for the template inside the canvas.
+This module manages CSS rules in the canvas.
 You can customize the initial state of the module from the editor initialization, by passing the following [Configuration Object][1]

 ```js